Jones Act Attorneys in the Gulf South

 Next, you must prove that your employer breached the duty.
 For example, your employer allowed a grease spill to endanger workers on the deck and failed to take reasonable safety precautions to prevent workers from slipping in the grease spot.

 Breach Caused Harm

 You need to prove you were harmed by your employer’s negligence.
-For example, you slipped on the grease spot that your employer did not have someone cleanup and hit your head on a metal railing.
+For example, you slipped on the grease spot that your employer did not have someone clean up and hit your head on a metal railing.
 In Jones Act cases, courts apply what is called a featherweight standard of causation in which an employer is deemed to have caused the injury if the employer’s action or inaction had any role in causing the injury.
 For example, if the grease spot was caused by an expected equipment malfunction, the employer may claim he cannot be responsible for your injuries because the malfunction was not reasonably expected to happen.
-Under a featherweight standard, you can probably prove that your employer caused your harm if you show the employer did not properly train his employees to operate the equipment that caused the grease spill.
+Under a featherweight standard, you can probably prove that your employer caused you harm if you show the employer did not properly train his employees to operate the equipment that caused the grease spill.

 The purpose of the featherweight standard is to ensure that Jones Act seamen have an expansive remedy to cover damages in the event they are injured on the job.
-Courts have stated that employers owe a high duty of care to their seaman employees because they work in a dangerous environment and lack the protection of a government administered workers’ compensation scheme that is meant to provide guaranteed benefits in the event an employee is injured.
+Courts have stated that employers owe a high duty of care to their seaman employees because they work in a dangerous environment and lack the protection of a government-administered workers’ compensation scheme that is meant to provide guaranteed benefits in the event an employee is injured.

 Harm Resulted in Damages

 Finally, you need to prove that your harm resulted in damages.
 For example, you sustained a concussion after you hit your head on railing after slipping on grease.
 You now require extensive medical treatment and are unable to work.